Complements of caustics of the real $J_{10}$ singularities: Invariants of isotopy classes of Morse polynomials

 d) the numbers of negative and positive real critical values of $f$. \end{definition}

 {\bf Example.} Some four virtual Morse functions with eight real critical points are shown in Fig.~\ref{cocy}.
-Two vertical lines in each table indicate the last element of the corresponding virtual Morse function: in all four cases, the number of negative, positive and non-real critical values are 3, 5, and 2, respectively.
-The real critical points of these functions are only minima and saddles.
+Two vertical lines in each table indicate the last element of the corresponding virtual Morse function.
+Namely, in all four cases, the numbers of negative, positive and non-real critical values are 3, 5, and 2, respectively.
+The real critical points of these functions are only minima and saddlepoints, see the bottom lines of the tables.

 {

 }